-Mathematical models serve as powerful tools for understanding and investigating the spread and control of viral infections.
-Especially to hepatitis B, numerous mathematical models have been developed to explain the dynamics of this disease.
-For example, in 1996, Nowak et al. \cite{1996_nowak_viral} introduced a pioneering model on HBV infection dynamics and it is still considered as a basic model in the field of viral dynamics.
-This model comprises three key compartments: (i) susceptible hepatocytes, (ii) infected hepatocytes, and (iii) free viruses.
-Following this basic model \cite{1996_nowak_viral}, extensive research \cite{2006_murrayhalf,2007_ciupe_modeling,2008_min_mathematical, 2021_hews_global,2023_sutradhar_fractional} was carried out, either by modifying it or by proposing new models to capture the complexities of this infection dynamics in a better way.
-Min et al. \cite{2008_min_mathematical} modified the basic model mentioned in \cite{1996_nowak_viral} by substituting the mass action term with a standard incidence function.
-Hews et al. \cite{2010_hews_rich} proposed a modified model by incorporating a logistic growth term in place of the constant source term for uninfected hepatocytes along with the standard incidence function.
-Fatehi et al. \cite{2018_chenar_mathematical} identified that in HBV infection, NK cells play a crucial role in apoptosis by eliminating infected cells through the release of perforin and granzymes.
-By formulating a three-compartmental HBV dynamics model, Murray et al. \cite{2006_murrayhalf} estimated the HBV half-life to be approximately of 4 hours.
+Mathematical models provide valuable insights for understanding and investigating the spread and control of viral infections.
+Especially to HBV infection, numerous mathematical models have been developed to explain the dynamics of this disease.
+In 1996, Nowak et al. \cite{1996_nowak_viral} introduced a pioneering mathematical model on HBV infection dynamics and it is still considered as the `basic model' in the field of viral dynamics.
+Following this basic model \cite{1996_nowak_viral}, extensive research \cite{2006_murrayhalf,2007_ciupe_modeling,2008_min_mathematical,2021_hews_global,2023_sutradhar_fractional} has been carried out, either by modifying it or by proposing new models to capture the complexities of this infection dynamics in a better way.
+Min et al. \cite{2008_min_mathematical} modified the basic model (mentioned in \cite{1996_nowak_viral}) by substituting the mass action term with a standard incidence function.
+By formulating another HBV dynamics model considering infected hepatocytes, capsids and viruses, Murray et al. \cite{2006_murrayhalf} estimated the HBV half-life to be approximately of 4 hours.